 HOW TO CHOOSE THE CORRECT LEVEL OF PRENATAL YOGA

 All of our courses are specially designed to fit our students difference in experience.
 The postures are easy, but very efficient, and both beginners and experienced yogis will enjoy their power.
 We also keep all our groups small so we can take care of every student in class.
 Alternative postures and modifications are given for those who want this.
 We encourage a dialogue between teacher and student in order to make room for individual needs.

-Prenatal Yoga for the 3rd trimester including a birth preparation class with partner (all levels) (Gravidyoga 3. trimester med fødselsforberedende gang med partner)
+Prenatal Yoga for the 3rd trimester including a birth preparation class with partner (all levels) (Language: Norwegian) (Gravidyoga 3. trimester med fødselsforberedende gang med partner)

 The program is designed to suit both beginners and experienced yogis.